 According to the United States government, cocaine is a substance that comes with a high risk level for abuse and ultimate dependence.
 This is another way of saying that it is addictive.
 Cocaine addiction can place a powerful physical and mental hold on the individual, and shaking that grasp can be all but impossible without clinical care.
 The happy news for those who are struggling with cocaine addiction is that clinical care is readily available, and with it, recovery is attainable.
 Even a serious cocaine abuse problem doesn’t stop you from enjoying ultimate addiction recovery and freedom.

-Above It All Treatment Center provides that freedom to those who struggle with all kinds of substance abuse issues, including addiction to cocaine but also alcohol, meth, opiates and all kinds of prescription and street drugs.
-Our dual diagnosis facility also helps individuals facing co-occurring mental health disorders.
+Above It All Treatment Center provides that freedom to those who struggle with all kinds of substance abuse issues, including addiction to cocaine but also alcohol, meth, opiates and all kinds of prescription and street drugs through our partner facilities.
+Our partner dual diagnosis facility also helps individuals facing co-occurring mental health disorders.
 Our mission is to help those battling addiction develop the skills they need to maintain sobriety over the long run.
 Hope and healing are here for you—but first, it is helpful to understand exactly what you are up against.

 Understanding Cocaine Addiction